brandonguigo/k8s-local-bench/docs/overview.md

 # Overview

-k8s-local-bench is a small CLI tool to create and manage a local Kubernetes cluster intended for development and testing.
+localplane is a small CLI tool to create and manage a local Kubernetes cluster intended for development and testing.
 The project uses `kind` (Kubernetes-in-Docker) and includes a lightweight load-balancer helper to support local service routing.

 Quick run (development):